mawaskow/keymetrics/README.md

 - Extracts text/formatting from each page of each PDF and saves to json

 3. post_mineru.ipynb
-- Figures our how to construct dataset from new jsons and metadata sheet
+- Figures out how to construct dataset from new jsons and metadata sheet

+4. iaa.ipynb
+- Compares annotations of doccano dataset